immu2able/learn-langchain/README.md

 The following steps have to be done manually

 ### Infrastructure:
-* Create a GCP VM instance --  16 GB, 8 Cores, 50 GB storage - OS: Debian/Ubuntu
+* Create a GCP VM instance --  32 GB, 8 Cores, 100 GB storage - OS: Debian/Ubuntu
 * Setup firewall to allow http, https and other ports (like 8888 for jupyter notebooks)
+* Setup static IP
+* Verify ssh connectivity based on key from your local system -> [see this page for more info] (https://cloud.google.com/compute/docs/connect/standard-ssh#thirdpartytools)

 ### Software to be installed: